 Protect Against Malware & Ransomware

-Malware Patrol began over 15 years ago as a group sharing malicious URLs.
-We continue to collect, analyze, and monitor threats, and now offer commercial threat intelligence services as well as our original community malware blocklist.
+Malware Patrol began almost two decades ago as a group sharing malicious URLs.
+We continue to collect, analyze, and monitor threats, and now offer commercial threat intelligence services as well as our original community malware blocklist, Basic Defense.

-Our malware blocklist is called Basic Defense.
-It contains a subset of our complete malware and ransomware URLs database.
+Basic Defense contains a very small subset of our complete malware and ransomware URLs database.
 The data is for non-commercial use only.
 It cannot be used in any services provided to customers, such as managed security services.
 It can, however, be used internally by any type of organization, large or small.

-Our full malware and ransomware data set is sold as one of our 15+ commercial feeds.
+Our full malware and ransomware data set is sold as one of our many commercial feeds.

-We offer three FREE OSINT/honeypot and research-based feeds.
-They are JSON formatted and include a variety of indicators along with relevant metadata.
+We offer three FREE OSINT/honeypot and research-based feeds that include a variety of indicators (hashes, email addresses, IPs, CVEs) along with relevant metadata.

 Subscription options are below.
-Once you subscribe, check out our configuration guides below for help setting up your favorite tool to work with the blocklist.
+Check out our configuration guides for help setting up your favorite tool to work with the blocklist.
 If you need help, you can reach our tech team by sending a message to support (@) malwarepatrol.net.

-Check out Malware Patrol's threat intelligence solutions if you want to use this data to protect customers.
-We also have data feeds of command-and-control servers, cryptojacking sites, malicious domains or IPs, malware samples (binaries), newly registered domains, phishing, and more.
+Check out Malware Patrol's commercial threat intelligence solutions if you need data to protect customers.
+We offer data feeds of command-and-control servers, cryptojacking sites, malicious domains & IPs, malware samples (binaries), newly registered domains, phishing, and more.

-Includes malware and ransomware URLs, updated every 4 hours with new threats.
+Malware and ransomware URLs, updated every 4 hours with new threats.
 Non-commercial use only.
-The subscription fees help us maintain our infrastructure.
-Options listed below.
+Two subscription options.

-Educational organizations can receive free Basic Defense subscriptions for the protection of their internal users and networks.
+Educational organizations can receive a free Basic Defense subscription to help protect their internal users and networks.
 Request your organization's account here.
 (Sorry, students and researchers are not eligible.)

 “ClamAV is an open source ant-virus engine for detecting trojans, viruses, malware & other malicious threats.”